xhayper/Animator/README.md

 * I gonna be real with you, this code is not that optimized
 * This will lag a lot in some game, Until heavy optimization can be made, don't play that game if it lag
+* This doesn't replicate, you will need to re-animate with nullware

 ## Planned Feature